 Our Favorite place to stay when in town is Vilnius Center Apartment – Embassy.
 We stayed in their one bedroom apartment that slept 4, plus a baby cot.
 The apartment was fully stocked and had a nice kitchenette perfect for our family.
 It had free parking, a must, and was close to the city center.
 The flats have super cute little patios off the back and are really sound proof.
 The apartments are locally owned by a super nice Lithuanian family who are very helpful and easy to work with!

 What to do In Lithuania!

-Also check out the Vilnius Walking Tour to get the best of Vilnius!
+Also check out the Vilnius Walking Tour to get the best history and information of Vilnius!

 I hope you get a chance to visit Lithuania and taste it’s amazing food, for cool spots to hang out even the Huffington Post has Lithuanian on it’s radar.